It all started in the 1940s . . .

 a short novel by Scott Pearson

 Los Angeles, July 1948.
 Private detective Henry Shaw is in trouble with his former partner on the police force, Bob Neville.
 After Shaw’s first encounter with a monster in human form years earlier, he’s developed a knack for spotting them as he works his cases in the City of Angels.
-Identifying them would be fine, but his habit of immediately eliminating them is making it difficult for Neville, who’s been tasked by the LAPD with keeping the existence of these creatures secret from the public.
+Simply identifying them would be fine, but his habit of immediately eliminating them is making it difficult for Neville, who’s been tasked by the LAPD with keeping the existence of these creatures secret from the public.
 On top of fresh heat from Neville, a disturbing new case is pushing Shaw to his limits.

 Meet John Doe